 Datasets.
-The training dataset of protein SSPs was obtained from the original study of the δ 2D method, a software that calculates SSPs from a protein's NMR chemical shifts.
+The training dataset of protein SSPs was obtained from the original study of the δ2D method, a software that calculates SSPs from a protein's NMR chemical shifts.
 For detailed information, please refer to the s2D method [194].
-There are 2,671 proteins with 362,702 residues in the δ 2D dataset, among which 2,223 proteins were obtained from the BMRB database [93], with the remaining 448 proteins obtained from the RCSB PDB database in form of X-ray structures.
+There are 2,671 proteins with 362,702 residues in the δ2D dataset, among which 2,223 proteins were obtained from the BMRB database [93], with the remaining 448 proteins obtained from the RCSB PDB database in form of X-ray structures.
 Following the s2D method, proteins in the dataset were clustered into ten subsets with a 25% sequence identity cutoff.
 These subsets were then used for 10-fold cross-validation, in which, for each iteration, nine subsets were used for the purpose of model training and the remaining subset was used as the validation set.
-Again, following the s2D method, the prediction model was trained on proteins from the BMRB database.
+Again, following the s2D method, the prediction model was trained on proteins from both the BMRB database and the RCSB PDB database but validated only on proteins from the BMRB database.